smartjourneymining/probabilistic_games/Docker_README.md

 ```
 You can check with ```docker images``` if the docker image is loaded.

+*Docker-Desktop* limits the available RAM automatically by 8GB, which is not sufficient.
+Please increase the limit to the maximum, at least 25 GB.
+In our experiments, MacOS based systems seemed to require more memory than Linux based systems.
 ## Run Docker container
 To run the container replace ```path/to/your/output/repository``` by any directory on your local machine to which the generated plots, figures and tables should be exported.